 Getting to know an individual over time fills my heart, and the immediacy of people watching in a busy airport sets every cell in my body alight.

-More often than not, I stop to look around me – and find myself lost in thought wondering about what brought us all together in this place at this time.
+More often than not, when I’m in a crowd, I’ll stop to look around me – and find myself lost in thought.
+Lost in the wonderment of how so many strangers have been brought together in this place at this time.
 I also wonder, how many other people are thinking the same thing as me.
+And, what it all means to us as individuals – and as human beings.

 Petty judgement doesn’t bother me.
 Like I said, we’re all different.
 Not everyone likes difference, or deals well with it though.
 It’s scary.
 It’s unsettling.
 And, it forces us to face our own biases.

-The older I get, the more I realise that it’s people who embrace difference in others that make me happy.
+So what does this all mean, anyway?
+Well, the older I get, the more I realise that it’s people who embrace difference in others that make me happy.
+People who get excited by hearing stories different to their own are my people.
+The status quo is only the status quo today… it’ll change.
+It always does.